WGL-2024/WGL_repo_2024/AP-protocol.md

 ### Expected behavior
 Drones that get forwarded a `Packet` which has a crashed drone as the next hop should behave as if the crashed drone was not in their neighbors (return new Nack of `NackType::ErrorInRouting(<crashed_drone_id>)`)

-Drones are expected to remove from their `packet_send` Vector the `Sender` for the crashed drone as soon as possible
+Drones are expected to drop the `Sender<Message>` for the crashed drone as soon as possible

 > Note that this means that the Client/Server routing protocols will need to handle the unexpected `ErrorInRouting` Nacks